 Balance requirements are often not a large concern until you realize that if you are to fall below a certain threshold, you can again be charged a fee.
 Senseless fees simply take the hard-earned money out of your pockets.

 It’s good to use a bank without balance requirements, and it’s a trend some banks like MoneyLion are adopting.
 Having no minimum balance gives you more flexibility with your funds, and you can have peace of mind knowing you won’t see fees being tacked on to your account.
+There is no minimum balance requirement with a RoarMoney account.

 3. Banks Helping You Stay Connected on Mobile